RQ vs Celery for Python

 Scaling & Concurrency Patterns

 RQ employs a process-per-worker model.
-Each rq worker instance consumes a dedicated OS process.
-It isolates memory but increases baseline overhead.
-Scaling is achieved horizontally by spawning additional worker processes via CLI flags or container replicas.
+Each rq worker instance consumes a dedicated OS process, isolating memory but increasing baseline overhead.
+Scaling is achieved horizontally by spawning additional worker processes.
 Celery offers multiple concurrency pools: prefork, eventlet, gevent, and solo.

-The prefork pool leverages OS-level multiprocessing.
-It shares memory efficiently while avoiding Python GIL contention for CPU-bound tasks. eventlet and gevent use cooperative greenlets.
-They drastically reduce memory footprint for I/O-bound workloads.
-They require fully async-compatible libraries.
+The prefork pool leverages OS-level multiprocessing, sharing memory efficiently while avoiding Python GIL contention for CPU-bound tasks. eventlet and gevent use cooperative greenlets, drastically reducing memory footprint for I/O-bound workloads — but they require fully async-compatible libraries.
 When evaluating cross-language async queue patterns, the architectural constraints mirror those discussed in BullMQ for Node.js Ecosystems, particularly regarding thread pool saturation and I/O multiplexing.

 # Celery: Pool and concurrency configuration